cindyvillanuevads/individual_project/README.md

 ### INSTRUCTIONS FOR RECREATING PROJECT

 - [x] Read this README.md
-- [ ] Download the csv file from [Kaggle](https://www.kaggle.com/vipin20/loan-application-data) and save it in the same directory where are you goint to recreate the poject.
+- [ ] Download the csv file from [Kaggle](https://www.kaggle.com/vipin20/loan-application-data) and save it in the same directory where  you are going to recreate the poject.
 - [ ] Download the aquire.py, prepare.py, model.py, explore.py and  final_notebook_project.ipynb into your working directory
 - [ ] Run the final_notebook_project.ipynb notebook